VA Dentistry - Improving Veterans’ Oral Health

 Veterans Dental Benefits and Eligibility

 VA offers comprehensive dental care benefits to certain qualifying Veterans.
+Over 580,000 Veterans were provided dental care in Fiscal Year 2019.
 To better understand if you are eligible for VA dental care, check out What VA dental care benefits do I qualify for? as well as the Dental Benefits for Veterans document.
 If eligible but not yet enrolled in VA health care, you can apply online using the Apply for health care benefits webpage.
 If not eligible, Veterans enrolled in VA health care can purchase dental insurance at a reduced cost through the VA Dental Insurance Program (VADIP).
-See also the "Not Eligible?" section below for more information.
+Additionally, see the "Not Eligible?" tab section below for more information.

 If you are a Veteran who has recently served (e.g. OEF/OIF/OND), you may be entitled to a one-time course of free dental care, but you must apply for dental care within 180 days of your discharge (under conditions other than dishonorable) from a period of active duty of 90 days or more.